lisges/cis_check/README.md

-CIS Check Backend
+CIS Check Information Gatherer
 =========

-This Repo provides the Backend for the CIS Check website.
-The scripts here will kind of provide a API for the CIS, since there is none as of right now.
-This document shall specify the functions anda database structure needed.
+This script provides an "API" for the CIS, since there is none as of right now.
+This document shall specify the functions.

 ##Documentation##